 In contrast, there is some evidence that support for the SNP has fallen in the wake of Labour’s progress.
 The nationalist party was running at 48% in polls of Westminster vote intention before the ‘partygate’ scandal but is at 44% now.
 However, most of this fall occurred before Liz Truss became the tenant of 10 Downing St (at which point it stood at 45%) – that is before Labour were enjoying UK-wide polling leads of a size that pointed to a possible Labour majority after Ms Truss’ government hit choppy waters.
 So here too there is little evidence so far of Labour’s hopes being realised.

 That said, Labour is the one unionist party that does have some success in winning over nationalist supporters.
-In the latest polls, 18% of those who voted Yes in 2014 say that they would currently vote Labour (though the figure is somewhat lower among current supporters of Yes).
+In the latest polls, 15% of those who voted Yes in 2014 say that they would currently vote Labour (though the figure is somewhat lower among current supporters of Yes).
 In contrast, just 4% of 2014 Yes voters currently support the Conservatives, and 2% the Liberal Democrats.
-Moreover, that 18% figure is twice the one of 9% that pertained in the autumn of 2021.
+Moreover, that 15% figure is six points above the one of 9% that pertained in the autumn of 2021.